Lukla Airport: A Passenger's Nightmare

 Back in 1973, a crash of a De Havilland DHC-6 Twin Otter 300 in Lukla caused despair.
 The Airplane under Royal Nepal Airlines went down due to unknown circumstances when taking off from the airport.

-All six passengers from the flight were left uninjured; however, the airboat was left with no option to repair.
+All six passengers from the flight were left uninjured; however, the aircraft was damaged beyond repair.

 The following year on September 26, 1992, Harbin Yunsunji Y-12-II in Lukla crashed with no passengers injured.
-Similarly, the crash of Yeti Airlines' De Havilland DHC-6 Twin Otter on May 25, 2004, caused the death of 3 passengers.
-The plane hit the mountain near the Lamjura Pass due to poor visibility at an altitude of 11,600 feet.
+Similarly, the crash of Yeti Airlines' De Havilland DHC-6 Twin Otter on May 25, 2004, killed all three crew members on board the cargo flight.
+The plane hit the mountainside near Lamjura Pass due to poor visibility at an altitude of 11,600 feet.

 The crash of Dornier DO228-201 in Lukla on June 30, 2005, left 12 passengers with injuries.
-Three years later, De Havilland DHC-6 Twin Otter crashed below the runway after it struck a rock and burnt into flame.
-The mishap cost 18 lives - 12 Germans, 2 Australians, and 5 Nepalese citizens lost their lives in the accident.
+Three years later, De Havilland DHC-6 Twin Otter crashed below the runway after it struck a rock and burst into flames.
+The mishap cost 18 lives: 12 Germans, 2 Australians, and 4 Nepalese citizens died, with the captain the sole survivor.

 The collision of Dornier DO228 on August 25, 2010, took 14 lives.
 Similarly, another Dornier, DO228 of Sita Air P. Ltd, crashed, costing 19 lives, 16 passengers, and three crew.